Saik0s/DevAssistant/README.md

 <img src=".github/logo.png" alt="DevAssistant Logo"/>
 </div>

-**Dev Assistant** is a task driven autonomous agent developed using Python, OpenAI API, Pinecone, and Langchain, which is designed to assist programmers in accomplishing various tasks.
+**Dev Assistant** is a Python project that demonstrates an intelligent agent capable of performing tasks, learning from its environment, and evaluating its progress towards a given objective.
+The agent is composed of several modules, each responsible for a specific aspect of the agent's behavior.

 The agent operates on the basis of input objectives provided by the user, and it employs a range of tools to achieve the desired outcome.

 The tool is particularly useful for tasks that result in the creation of multiple files upon completion, and it is designed to streamline the workflow of developers.

-## Purpose
+## Key Components

-The main goal of this project is to complete tasks using the assistant's knowledge and a set of available tools.
-The assistant is designed to be self-critical and make extensive use of the file system for project state management.
-It ensures that each task is fully completed before moving on to the next one.
+- ReasoningModule: Generates and prioritizes tasks based on the agent's objective and current state.
+- PerceptionModule: Processes tasks and results to optimize them for the agent's understanding and execution.
+- ExecutionModule: Executes tasks using various tools and returns the results.
+- LearningModule: Learns from observations and adjusts the agent's behavior to improve efficiency.
+- MemoryModule: Stores and retrieves relevant information based on the agent's tasks and objectives.
+- EvaluationModule: Evaluates the agent's progress towards its objective and determines if the objective has been achieved.

-## Setup
+## How to Use

 To set up the project, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the required dependencies by running `pip install -r requirements.txt`.
+2. Install the required dependencies by running `make install`.
 3. Set up the necessary environment variables in a `.envrc` file.
-You will need to provide your OpenAI API key, Pinecone API key, Pinecone environment, and Pinecone index name.
+You will need to provide your OpenAI API key.
-4. Run the project using the command `python -u -m main`.
+4. Run the project using the command `make docker` or `make`.

 ## Running the Project